The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 The five locations I’ve detailed above are confirmed and sufficient to complete the quest.
 If you’ve collected all five using my guide, you’re good to go.

-“The terminal won’t let me proceed.”
+“The terminal won’t show me an answer option.”

 noble history clue locations and quiz answers